Alumni Association FY21 Year in Review

 Alumni volunteers can give back to the University and share their U-M pride and loyalty by encouraging academically talented students to apply to – and attend – the University.

 The LEAD Scholars program helps to create a more diverse campus by awarding merit-based scholarships to accepted, underrepresented students.
 For many, this is how the dream of attending Michigan becomes a reality.
-Their chosen fields are as diverse as their stories – from medicine to business and the stage, to the vast reaches of space.
-They stand united in their bonds as LEAD Scholars.

 Giving to the University